tiberiuichim/presentations/volto-pluggables/slides.md

 code: RedTurtles, CodeSyntax, Rohberg and of course KitConcept.
 See the Volto readme page for this.

+One of our first concerns was: how do we scale Volto?
+We knew our work
+landscape: multiple websites, small teams, so the "addons story" was one of the big first contributions that we made to the Volto project.
 -->

 ## Addon to an addon